Oluwaniyii/teledeus-stockon/README.md

 ### Pulling User data

 After obtaining an access token, you can then use the access token to pull out authorised user detail.
-An attempt to pull out any user other than the specific user who granted access will fail
+An attempt to pull out any user other than the specific user who granted access will fail.
-Its important you store the token in a Bearer authorization header like below
+It is important you store the token in a Bearer authorization header like below

 ***Sample rquest response***
 ```http